 Looking At Your Furniture

 If you have fallen into the trap or routine of buying new furniture and not getting rid of donating your old furniture you may be living in an overcrowded home without even realizing it.
 Walk through your home and make some tough choices.
 Do you have any items of furniture you don’t use?
 Or bulky pieces that are taking up valuable space?
 If you aren’t quite ready to remove a certain piece of furniture you could look at storage space rental and store some pieces until you decide.
 Having them out of your home may make you realize you never needed them in the first place.

 It won’t come as a surprise that one of the ways you can declutter your home is to look at your wardrobe including your shoes, bags, and other accessories.
 Over time it’s very easy for your wardrobe to become overpacked and full of items you no longer use.
 It’s actually advisable to sort through your wardrobe once or twice a year.
 Your body, your taste, fashion, and seasons are constantly changing therefore your wardrobe should too.
 A tidy and organized wardrobe will have a few staple pieces that can be mixed and matched and only a few special items.
+Invest in some wooden coat hangers so that your expensive clothes are stored well.
 You should take everything out of your wardrobe and start to fill it slowly.
 Set yourself out three piles; get rid (no longer wearable), donate to charity, and keep.
 As a rule, you shouldn’t keep anything that no longer fits or you haven’t worn it for longer than 12 months.